jimniels/blog/src/client/posts/2018-02-23-url-design-and-automated-redirects-in-jekyll.md

 ---
-title: URL Design and Automated Redirects in Jekyll
 tags: engineering iconGalleries
 ---

+# URL Design and Automated Redirects in Jekyll

 ## The Problem: Poor URL Design